Does SEO mean Marketing?

 SEO is a very useful marketing strategy if used correctly and honestly.
 But it can get you in deep trouble if you try to be manipulative and use “Black Hat” techniques to increase your page rankings.
 I recommend that you do it right the first time.

-SEO is actually a marketing tool used to obtain traffic from the search results determined by the search engines.
-There are several SEO methods that can be used that will impact the location a web page if placed on the search engine’s results page (SERP).
+SEO is actually a marketing tool that includes creative and technical factors used to obtain traffic from the search results determined by the search engines.
+There are several SEO methods that can be used that will impact the location a web page is placed on the search engine’s results page (SERP).

 Please feel free to contact me if you need help with anything.
 Just make a comment below or you can always get in touch with me through wealthyaffiliate.com (here is a link to my profile).